-What’s France famous for?
-Mostly Paris.
-Also wine, fashion, food, cars, and Paris.
+France is certainly known for Paris, wine, fashion, food, cars, and Paris.
 And of course, let’s not forget about Paris.

 Jokes aside, the capital of this stunning country is one of the hottest tourist destinations in the entire world, with several attractions that make this country famous worldwide.
 And we will go through them all.

-But, we will also go through other attractions that really put this country on the map for international travelers – people, landmarks, festivals, and all other things that are so thoroughly French.
+But, we will also go through other attractions that really put this country on the map for international travelers, including backpackers – people, landmarks, festivals, and all other things that are so thoroughly French.
 Keep reading to find out what France is famous for worldwide – other than Paris!

 The Eiffel Tower is the symbol of the country and one of the first things that pops into your head when you think of France.

 The iconic iron-wrought tower was originally constructed to commemorate the centennial of the French Revolution.
 It was also the main exhibition of the Worlds Fair in 1889 and a glorious demonstration of French industrial prowess.

-The Eiffel Tower is probably the most popular sight in the entire country.
+The Eiffel Tower is the most popular sight in France.
 The lines to get to the top of the tower are pretty long, and you can wait up to two hours in peak tourist season.
 But the view from the top makes the wait worth it.